-The Furnishing Industry Reference Committee (IRC), supported by IBSA Manufacturing, is reviewing selected Certificate III and entry-level pathways qualifications in the MSF Furnishing Training Package to meet workforce upskilling demands and reflect current and emerging industry skills in line with the Case for Change for Furniture Finishing and Cabinet Making and Pathways.
+The Furnishing Industry Reference Committee (IRC), supported by IBSA Manufacturing, has reviewed and selected Certificate III and entry-level pathways qualifications in the MSF Furnishing Training Package to meet workforce upskilling demands and reflect current and emerging industry skills in line with the Case for Change for Furniture Finishing and Cabinet Making and Pathways.

-Thank you to the project Technical Advisory Committees, industry experts and the Furnishing IRC who gave so freely of their time to shape the changes.
+Thank you to all our Technical Advisory Committees, Industry experts and the Furnishing IRC who gave so freely of their time to shape the changes.
 Thank you also to all stakeholders who provided comment throughout the project.